shieldproject/shield/docs/ops/manual.md

   By default, the fast loop executes once a second.
 Unles you have an urgent need otherwise, you shouldn't change this.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_FAST_LOOP` environment variable.

 - **scheduler.slow-loop** - The frequency, in seconds, of the
   SHIELD scheduler's "slow loop."
 The slow loop handles